ruby-R53/fpkg/README.md

 ### Basic setup

-Just put the script somewhere in your `$PATH`, I use `/usr/local/bin/` on mine for example.
+1. Just put the script somewhere in your `$PATH`, I use `/usr/local/bin/` on mine for example.

-As for the directory containing all packages, you just change `$FPKGDIR` to whatever you want, and if the directory doesn't exist, `fpkg` will make it for you!
+2. As for the directory containing all packages, you just change `$FPKG_DIR` to whatever directory you want, and if doesn't already exist, `fpkg` will make it for you!

-And for the text editor, it's also as simple.
+3. And for the text editor, it's also as simple.
 Change `$EDITOR` to your favorite text editor.

-Then, run `fpkg add` to register and write the .ii's for all the packages you have on your $FPKGDIR.
+4. Then, run `fpkg add` to register and write the .ii's for all the packages you have on your $FPKGDIR.

-And then, you can run `fpkg update` just to check if everything is working and if your stuff is up to date of course.
+5. And then, you can run `fpkg update` just to check if everything is working and if your stuff is up to date of course.

-That's it, you're good to go!
+6. That's it, you're good to go!
 And don't forget to run `fpkg help` to get some extra stuff too!

 ### Logging